was the first true multimeter. It was the first portable, multi

 you wanted to measure voltages, currents and resistances.

 He invented the world's first multimeter and patented his design.
 And because it was able to measure Amps, Volts and Ohms, Macadie called his invention AVOmeter.
 The rights to the brand name AVO are held by Megger today.
 The moving-coil type of movement for the range of measurements required at the time was ideal because of its good sensitivity, good damping, long scale arcs, low power consumption, short time period and high torque-weight ratio.
 With the advent of the Westinghouse copper oxide meter rectifiers available in the early 1930's the first truly universal multimeter could be realised.
 For many years AVO led the field in having a meter which could measure AC voltage and current as well as Resistance and the usual DC ranges.
-The majority of multimeters made by other manufacturers do not have this facility.
+The majority of multimeters made by other manufacturers did not have this facility.

 True ohmmeters (such as those originally made by Evershed and Vignoles) measures the quotient of volts and amperes, but many simple instruments merely measure the current through the unknown resistance, assuming that the voltage remains constant during the test.
 Such instruments should really be called resistance testers rather than ohmmeters.
 The AVOmeter uses this principle on the resistance ranges.